apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**New Genetic Form of Alzheimer's Identified in People With Common Risk Factor**
+**College protests: Pro-Palestinian protesters retake MIT encampment**

-You can read more about it [here](https://www.sciencealert.com/new-genetic-form-of-alzheimers-identified-in-people-with-common-risk-factor).
+You can read more about it [here](https://apnews.com/article/columbia-commencement-protests-gaza-9bb8051253c45947509feb32ced78f8c).

 ## Requirements
 - Python 3.8